jeromew21/Blobfish/README.md

 # Contributing

-Idk man just make a branch or something
+make a branch or something

 # Todos (NOT in order of priority)
 8. Improve evaluation (king safety, ML tuning)